Cold Hardiness of grapevine buds in Western Colorado, 2017/18.

 3168 B½ Road, Grand Junction, CO 81503

 The data presented here is for information only, and growers should make their own assessment.
-Information on how to determine bud injury as well as historical data from the Orchard Mesa and Rogers Mesa sites can be found here:
+Information on how to determine bud injury can be found here:

 Cold hardiness information for a large number of varieties grown in Washington State, a region with a semi-arid climate with some similarity to the climate of Colorado, can be found at WSU’s viticulture page: